 Factor 2: Paid Features

-- Seeking Alpha has two membership options
+- Seeking Alpha presents two distinct membership tiers

 Factor 3: Subscription Costs

 When comparing stock research websites, the cost of a premium plan is an important consideration.
 While many platforms offer limited time deals that active investors can take advantage of, it’s important to consider the regular pricing when making your decision.

 - MarketWatch costs a maximum of $25 per month

 - MarketWatch offers a combined subscription with Barron’s

 MarketWatch only offers two plans: the (free) basic plan and the premium plan.
 At full price, a premium subscription will cost you $5 per week.
 However, if you’d like to combine your MarketWatch subscription with a Barron’s subscription, the weekly price rises to $5.75 per week.

 Seeking Alpha offers one basic plan and two premium plan options.
 The basic plan is free, while a Premium subscription costs $239/yearh.
 A Pro subscription costs $2400/year.